vanthaiunghoa/citus-iot-ecosystem/README.md

 **Manage Your Device**

 Device Lifecycle Management service and device security process that help you enhancing the device provisioning and communication security of the AWS IoT as well as providing Over-The-Air software update for IoT devices.
+ + Device provisioning/activation/state management.
+ + Device's event stream to service API linker.
- + Device Provisioning/Activation/Management.
+ + Device accessibility mode configuration.
- + Device Software Update (OTA) with CI/CD.
+ + Device Software Update (OTA).

 ---

 **Shared Services**